List of Flashpoint characters: Sam Braddock

-Michelangelo "Spike" Scarlatti
+Michelangelo Scarlatti

 Constable Michelangelo "Spike" Scarlatti is the team's technical analyst and demolitions expert who usually provides communications support and surveillance from the command post.
 During his free time he is sometimes seen trying to perfect various gadgets or trying out his anti-explosives robot, nicknamed "Babycakes".
 He was nicknamed 'Spike' by his former training officer because of his usually 'spikey' hair.
-As one of the younger members of the team and the optimist, he is always trying to learn from the veterans and would lighten the mood in the locker room with his jokes.